 As members of the senior school, students participate in our athletics carnival and cross country championships, join the school choir/ band and complete ICAS competitions.

 Our students in Year 5 and 6 learn French, in addition to Mandarin.
-They have the opportunity to participate in an optional one week French Camp to Noumea, New Caledonia.
-This camp includes French lessons, followed by practising French in the Noumea community / markets and shops.
+They have the opportunity to participate in an optional one week French trip to Noumea, New Caledonia.
+This trip includes French lessons, followed by practising French in the Noumea community / markets and shops.

 We offer many exciting incursions and excursions that link to our main area of investigation for the term.
 Aboriginal studies are integrated into literacy learning and public speaking.
 Science learning investigates States of matter ( chemical) and Solar system ( Earth and Space).
 Technology learning investigates the Solar system - investigating forces in a designed system.
 Health learning investigates Healthy communities and our personal identity.
 Geography learning investigates Europe and North America in relation to Australia.
 History learning investigates How did Australian colonies develop- the gold rush and Who were the people who came to Australia and why?